MUSIC-N

 MUSIC-N refers to a family of computer music programs and programming languages descended from or influenced by MUSIC, a program written by Max Mathews in 1957 at Bell Labs.
 MUSIC was the first computer program for generating digital audio waveforms through direct synthesis.
-It was one of the first programs for making music (in actuality, sound) on a digital computer, and was certainly the first program to gain wide acceptance in the music research community as viable for that task.
-The world's first computer-controlled music was generated in Australia by programmer Geoff Hill on the CSIRAC computer which was designed and built by Trevor Pearcey and Maston Beard.
-However, CSIRAC produced sound by sending raw pulses to the speaker, it did not produce standard digital audio with PCM samples, like the MUSIC-series of programs.
+It was one of the first programs for making sound on a digital computer, and the first to gain wide acceptance in the music research community.

 Design

-All MUSIC-N derivative programs have a (more-or-less) common design, made up of a library of functions built around simple signal-processing and synthesis routines (written as "opcodes" or unit generators).
-These simple opcodes are then constructed by the user into an instrument (usually through a text-based instruction file, but increasingly through a graphical interface) that defines a sound which is then "played" by a second file (called the score) which specifies notes, durations, pitches, amplitudes, and other parameters relevant to the musical informatics of the piece.
-Some variants of the language merge the instrument and score, though most still distinguish between control-level functions (which operate on the music) and functions that run at the sampling rate of the audio being generated (which operate on the sound).
-A notable exception is ChucK, which unifies audio-rate and control-rate timing into a single framework, allowing arbitrarily fine time granularity and also one mechanism to manage both.
-This has the advantage of more flexible and readable code as well as drawbacks of reduced system performance.
+All MUSIC-N derivative programs have a common design made up of a library of functions built around simple signal processing and synthesis routines (written as "opcodes" or unit generators).
+These simple opcodes are then constructed by the user into an instrument (usually through a text-based instruction file, but increasingly through a graphical interface) that defines a sound which is then "played" by a second file (called the score file) which specifies notes, durations, pitches, amplitudes, and other musical parameters.
+Some variants of the language merge the instrument and score, though most still distinguish between control-level functions and functions that run at the sampling rate of the audio being generated.
+A notable exception is ChucK, which unifies audio-rate and control-rate timing into a single framework.